eea/european.cache.registry/README.md

         $ docker-compose ps

 ### Development instructions

+1. Customize docker orchestration for local development:

+        $ cp docker-compose.override.yml.example docker-compose.override.yml

+By default, it builds a local image for app service and maps the project directory inside the app container.

+You can add a fixed port number instead the floating one by specifying it under the ports directive (e.g. "5000:5000" instead of "5000").

-* Start stack, all services should be "Up" :
+2. Start stack, all services should be "Up" :

         $ docker-compose up -d
         $ docker-compose ps

-* Check application logs:
+3. Check application logs:

         $ docker-compose logs

-* When the image is modified you should update the stack:
+4. When the image is modified you should update the stack:

+        $ docker-compose down -v #optional step for droping all containers and volumes
         $ docker-compose up -d --build

-* Cleanup containers, images and volumes:

-        $ docker-compose down -v
-        $ docker rm $(docker ps -aq)
+### DEBUGING
+* Please make sure that `DEBUG=True` in `.secret`

+* Update `docker-compose.override.yml` file `app` section with the following so that `docker-entrypoint.sh` is not executed:

+        entrypoint: ["/usr/bin/tail", "-f", "/dev/null"]

+* Attach to docker container and start the server in debug mode:

-        $ docker rmi $(docker images -q)
+        $ docker exec -it fcs.app sh
-        $ docker volume rm $(docker volume ls -q)
+        # ./manage.py runserver --host 0.0.0.0

 ### Data import